liamzebedee/BrightID-API/README.md

 BrightID Service is an API that works with [BrightID](https://github.com/BrightID/BrightID) to provide a way for applications to verify that their users are unique.

-This is important to universal basic income, voting, rating systems, referrals, and giveaways.

 ## Components
 ### [BrightID Mobile](https://github.com/BrightID/BrightID)
-BrightID mobile registers real-world interactions.
+BrightID mobile registers face-to-face connections.
 These form the basis for establishing someone's uniqueness.

 BrightID mobile users grant third-party applications the right to verify their uniqueness.